hissain/symbolicate/README.md

 # symbolicate
-An script to symbolicate iOS app crashlog with proper .xcarchive
+A script to symbolicate iOS app crashlog with proper .xcarchive